-Got the flu?
-Here's what leads to recovery
+36 states face widespread flu activity

 If you believe you are coming down with the flu, the CDC recommends you follow these simple steps.

-Some should see a health care provider immediately
+When to see a health care provider immediately

 The CDC recommends people at high risk for complications from the flu be treated with neuraminidase inhibitor antiviral medications as soon as possible once they become sick.
 Flu complications, such as pneumonia, can result in hospitalization or even death.

 Antiviral drugs work best when given within two days of getting sick.

 A positive flu test result is not necessary for a health care provider to prescribe an antiviral medication.
 Three such prescription medications are approved by the US Food and Drug Administration and recommended this season: oseltamivir, available as Tamiflu or a generic; zanamivir (Relenza); and peramivir (Rapivab).

-People considered to be at high risk for complications include: hospitalized patients; patients with severe or progressive illnesses; cancer patients, HIV patients and those with compromised immune systems; nursing home or health facility residents; and children 5 years old and younger, adults 65 and older, women who are pregnant or within two weeks postpartum, people with asthma, diabetes, cardiovascular disease, and serious disorders.
+People considered to be at high risk for complications include hospitalized patients; patients with severe or progressive illnesses; cancer patients, HIV patients and those with compromised immune systems; nursing home or health facility residents; children 5 years old and younger; adults 65 and older; women who are pregnant or within two weeks postpartum; and people with asthma, diabetes, cardiovascular disease and serious disorders.

 Others should stay at home and rest

 The flu, unlike the common cold, begins abruptly.
-Out of the blue, you feel tired, your muscles ache and your forehead feels hot.
+Out of the blue, you feel tired, your muscles ache, and your forehead feels hot.
 There's no need to fight or bravely go to work.
 Stay home and stay warm, the CDC recommends.
 In fact, it's best if you remain at home and away from others for at least 24 hours after your fever breaks so you don't infect people who are well.

 Avoid close contact with others

-You can infect others beginning one day before you get sick to about five to seven days after developing symptoms.
+You can infect others from one day before you get sick to about five to seven days after developing symptoms.

 If you suspect or know you have the flu, you should avoid touching or coming into close contact with others to prevent them from becoming sick.
 In shared households, anyone who has the flu should be in a separate sick room.
-Sick rooms can be shared with others who are sick and in households with more than one bathroom, sick people should use one while well people use the other.
+Sick rooms can be shared with others who are sick, and in households with more than one bathroom, sick people should use one while well people use the other.

 It's also important to use your own drinking glass, washcloth and towel when you are sick.
 Whatever you touch should be disinfected.